 It’s pretty common for brands to direct prospects to their homepage when people search for their brand name, and not an offer in particular.
 This could be a reason why 96% of ad clicks don’t convert.

 Advertisers like you deserve better than a 4% conversion rate.
-To do that, it’s best to connect your digital ads to relevant post-click experiences.
-Intercom, a customer messaging platform takes their post-click experiences very seriously.
+To do that, it’s best to connect your digital ads to relevant post-click landing pages.
+Intercom, a customer messaging platform takes their post-click landing pages very seriously.
 The company not only connects their segmented ads to relevant pages, but they also take prospects to a dedicated page when people search for them by name.
-(Go here for the Instapage A/B test using a post-click experience from branded search traffic.)
+(Go here for the Instapage A/B test using a post-click landing page from branded search traffic.)

 Why do prospects search for brand names?
 This mostly happens when they’ve heard about the brand and are aware it might help solve whatever pain point they’re facing.
 However, they don’t have the necessary information they need to make a decision, so they turn to Google.